Amortized Bayesian Mixture Models: Case studies

-Following the amortized Bayesian workflow \citep{schmitt_amortized_2024}, it is possible to correct the approximated posteriors using Pareto smoothed importance sampling \citep[PSIS,][]{vehtari_pareto_2024,vehtari_practical_2017}.
 Table~\ref{tab:hmm-eam_summaries} also shows the Pareto $\hat{k}$ diagnostic.
-For the data set B, the importance weights can be used for correcting the posterior distribution obtained with \texttt{BayesFlow}.
+For the data set B, the importance weights can be used for correcting the posterior distribution obtained with ABI.

-However, for some data sets (mainly, A and G), the posteriors estimates from \texttt{BayesFlow} are too far from the true posterior to be corrected by importance sampling.
-For example, for data set A, the posterior returned by \texttt{Stan} lies on the tails of the prior for the parameters $\alpha_1$ and $\nu_1$ (Figure~\ref{fig:hmm-eam_joint-posterior_subject-a}).
-Subsequently, \texttt{BayesFlow} poorly generalizes and substantially underestimates the parameters.
+However, for some data sets (mainly, A and G), the ABI posteriors are too far from the true posterior to be corrected by importance sampling.
+For example, for data set A, the MCMC posterior lies on the tails of the prior for the parameters $\alpha_1$ and $\nu_1$ (Figure~\ref{fig:hmm-eam_joint-posterior_subject-a}).
+Subsequently, ABI poorly generalizes and substantially underestimates the parameters.
 This poor generalization is captured by the high MMD value and its \textit{p}-value.
-Furthermore, the posterior estimated by \texttt{BayesFlow} is too far from the true posterior, rendering importance sampling inefficient and unreliable -- which is captured by the high Pareto $\hat{k}$ diagnostic in Table~\ref{tab:hmm-eam_summaries}.
+Furthermore, the ABI posterior is too far from the true posterior, rendering importance sampling inefficient and unreliable -- which is captured by the high Pareto $\hat{k}$ diagnostic in Table~\ref{tab:hmm-eam_summaries}.
 This indicates that precise posterior inference for the data sets A and G is not available using the current networks.
 Data set K is a borderline case with marginally high $\hat{k} = 0.76$.
 For this data set, importance sampling will likely still work well given enough posterior samples.

-However, even in the case where the parameter posterior is not estimated reliably using neural networks, the two states are separated well enough that even the biased parameter posteriors do not have a big influence on the resulting classification; as shown in Figure~\ref{fig:hmm-eam_smoothing_subject-a}.
+Even in the case where the parameter posterior is not estimated reliably using neural networks, the two states are separated well enough that even the biased parameter posteriors do not have a big influence on the resulting classification; as shown in Figure~\ref{fig:hmm-eam_smoothing_subject-a}.